-Figure 1: Map of the Commonwealth of the Northern Mariana Islands 5 Figure 2: Number of U.S. Citizens and Nationals in the Population 5 of the Commonwealth of the Northern Mariana Islands (CNMI), at 10-Year Intervals, 1980-2010 13 Figure 3: Commonwealth of the Northern Mariana Islands Real Gross Domestic Product (GDP), 2002-2015, in Millions of 2015 U.S. Dollars and Value Added by Industry as a Percentage of GDP 15 Figure 4: Commonwealth of the Northern Mariana Islands Annual Visitor Arrivals, Fiscal Years 1990-2016 16 Figure 5: Employed Workers in the Commonwealth of the Northern Mariana Islands (CNMI), Calendar Years 2001- 2015 18 Figure 6: Inflation Adjusted Average Earnings and Minimum Wages in the Commonwealth of the Northern Mariana Islands (CNMI), Calendar Years 2003-2015 20 Figure 7: Estimated Decline of 2015 Gross Domestic Product of the Commonwealth of the Northern Mariana Islands (CNMI) in Response to Zero CW-1 Permits 25 Figure 8: Construction of New Casino in Saipan, Commonwealth of the Northern Mariana Islands 31 Figure 9: Annual CNMI-Only Transitional Worker (CW-1) Vocational Education Fees Transferred by the U.S. Department of Homeland Security (DHS) to the Commonwealth of the Northern Mariana Islands (CNMI), Fiscal Years 2012-2016 39 Figure 10: Annual Allocations of CNMI-Only Transitional Worker (CW-1) Vocational Education Fees to Commonwealth of the Northern Mariana Islands (CNMI) Educational Entities, Fiscal Years 2012-2016 40 Figure 11: Funding Awarded to Scholarship Recipients in the Commonwealth of the Northern Mariana Islands to Help Pay for Higher Education or Vocational Training, Fiscal Years 2014-2016 44
+Figure 3: Commonwealth of the Northern Mariana Islands Real Gross Domestic Product (GDP), 2002-2015, in Millions of 2015 U.S. Dollars and Value Added by Industry as a Percentage of GDP 15 Figure 4: Commonwealth of the Northern Mariana Islands Annual Visitor Arrivals, Fiscal Years 1990-2016 16 Figure 5: Employed Workers in the Commonwealth of the Northern Mariana Islands (CNMI), Calendar Years 2001- 2015 18 Figure 6: Inflation Adjusted Average Earnings and Minimum Wages in the Commonwealth of the Northern Mariana Islands (CNMI), Calendar Years 2003-2015 20 Figure 7: Estimated Decline of 2015 Gross Domestic Product of the Commonwealth of the Northern Mariana Islands 05 (CNMI) in Response to Zero CW-1 Permits Figure 8: Construction of New Casino in Saipan, Commonwealth 25 of the Northern Mariana Islands 31 Figure 9: Annual CNMI-Only Transitional Worker (CW-1) 51 Vocational Education Fees Transferred by the U.S. Department of Homeland Security (DHS) to the Commonwealth of the Northern Mariana Islands (CNMI), Fiscal Years 2012-2016 38 Figure 10: Annual Allocations of CNMI-Only Transitional Worker (CW-1) Vocational Education Fees to Commonwealth of the Northern Mariana Islands (CNMI) Educational Entities, Fiscal Years 2012-2016 39 Figure 11: Funding Awarded to Scholarship Recipients in the Commonwealth of the Northern Mariana Islands to Help Pay for Higher Education or Vocational Training, Fiscal 40 Years 2014-2016 Figure 12: Numbers of Chinese, South Korean, Japanese, and 43 Other Visitors to the Commonwealth of the Northern Mariana Islands, Fiscal Years 2013-2016 66 Figure 13: Hotel Occupancy Rates in the Commonwealth of the 00 Northern Mariana Islands and Corresponding Yearly Average Room Rates, Calendar Years 2003-2015 67 Figure 14: Commonwealth of the Northern Mariana Islands Gross Domestic Product versus Employment 79